 Last week we talked about why companies that are outsourcing their logistics operations cannot rely on milestone-based systems.
-Using Internet of Thing (IoT) technology to know the real-time location and condition of all shipments and products is the first step to gaining in-transit visibility.
+Using the Internet of Thing (IoT) technologies to know the real-time location and condition of all shipments and products is the first step to gaining in-transit visibility.
 The next step is to gain control of the supply chain so that your company can decrease operating costs and improve customer service.
 While IoT is essential, IoT technology alone will not turn the data into the insight you need to gain control.
 In-transit visibility requires combining IoT with big data, a single system of engagement, and predictive and prescriptive analytics through machine-learning.
 Below are three innovative technologies that will disrupt the competition.

 Single System of Engagement